daniel-lyon/Infant-Brain-Modelling/README.md

 # Infant-Brain-Modelling
-Using software to model electroencephalograms for infants
+Using the Python programming language to model electroencephalograms of infants